 Prerequisites

 - For exec approvals to appear, the agent’s command-execution policy must be set to ask.
-Open an agent, go to the Personality tab → Execution Permissions, and set Command Execution to Always Ask or Ask for Unknown.
+Open an agent, go to the Permissions tab → Execution Permissions, and set Command Execution to Always Ask or Ask for Unknown.
 Then ask the agent to run a command.
 It pauses and the request appears here.

 - For tool / delegation approvals, no extra setup is needed; the broker writes a pending row when a risky or availability-gated tool call needs sign-off, and the governance delegation gate writes one for a risky delegation.